andrew/ultimate-awesome/README.md

 - [index-decentralized-applications](https://github.com/block-foundation/index-decentralized-applications) - List of Decentralized Technologies.
 - [Interactive-Learning](https://github.com/BlueBoxWare/Interactive-Learning) - Websites, tutorials and software which allow you to learn tech and science stuff by experimenting, playing and/or interacting.
 - [awesome-cryptokitties-bubble](https://github.com/bluedone/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain! - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
-- [awesome-agricultural-data-analytics](https://github.com/brandonhimpfen/awesome-agricultural-data-analytics) - A curated list of tools, platforms, datasets, and resources for agricultural data and analytics.
-- [awesome-ai-coding-agents](https://github.com/brandonhimpfen/awesome-ai-coding-agents) - A curated list of frameworks, tools, platforms, and resources for AI coding agents.
-- [awesome-ai-content-pipelines](https://github.com/brandonhimpfen/awesome-ai-content-pipelines) - A curated list of tools, frameworks, workflows, and resources for building AI-powered content pipelines.
-- [awesome-ai-memory-systems](https://github.com/brandonhimpfen/awesome-ai-memory-systems) - A curated list of tools, frameworks, and resources for AI memory systems.
-- [awesome-ai-native-applications](https://github.com/brandonhimpfen/awesome-ai-native-applications) - A curated list of AI-native applications.
-Products and systems built with AI at their core.
 - [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
-- [awesome-mobile-security](https://github.com/brandonhimpfen/awesome-mobile-security) - A curated list of tools, frameworks, practices, and resources for mobile security.
-- [awesome-on-chain-analytics](https://github.com/brandonhimpfen/awesome-on-chain-analytics) - A curated list of tools, platforms, datasets, and resources for on-chain analytics.
-- [awesome-stablecoins](https://github.com/brandonhimpfen/awesome-stablecoins) - A curated list of stablecoins, infrastructure, tools, and resources for understanding and building with price-stable digital assets across fiat-backed, crypto-backed, and algorithmic models.
-- [awesome-uav-simulation](https://github.com/brandonhimpfen/awesome-uav-simulation) - A curated list of simulators, frameworks, tools, and resources for UAV simulation.
 - [awesome-teaching-about-networks](https://github.com/BrennanAntone/awesome-teaching-about-networks) - An awesome list of resources for teaching about networks and related topics.
 - [awesome-triathlon](https://github.com/bthomas2622/awesome-triathlon) - Awesome list of triathlon resources 🏊🏽‍♀️🚴🏻🏃‍♀️.
 - [awesome-acting](https://github.com/casychow/awesome-acting) - A curated list of acting resources for TV/film and theatre work.